 The provider had mitigated against the risk of fire by implementing suitable fire prevention and oversight measures.
-For example, the inspector observed fire and smoke detection systems, emergency lighting and firefighting equipment in each of the three homes visited.
+For example, the inspector observed fire and smoke detection systems, emergency lighting and firefighting equipment in both homes visited by the inspector.
 Following a review of servicing records maintained by the provider, the inspector found that these were all subject to regular checks and servicing with a fire specialist company.

-The inspector observed that the fire panel was addressable and easily accessed in the entrance hallway of all homes and all fire doors, including bedroom doors closed properly when the fire alarm was activated.
+The inspector observed that the fire panel was addressable and easily accessed in the entrance hallway in both homes and all fire doors, including bedroom doors closed properly when the fire alarm was activated.
+All emergency exits were thumb lock operated, which ensured prompt evacuation in the event of an emergency.

 The provider had put in place appropriate arrangements to support each resident's awareness of the fire safety procedures.
-For example, the inspector reviewed three resident's personal evacuation plans.
+For example, the inspector reviewed five resident's personal evacuation plans.
 Each plan detailed the supports residents required when evacuating in the event of an emergency.
-One resident spoken with was knowledgeable of evacuation routes and what to do in the event of an emergency.
-Staff spoken with were aware of the individual supports required by residents to assist with their timely evacuation.
+All staff had completed mandatory fire training and staff spoken with on the day of the inspection were aware of the individual supports required by residents to assist with their timely evacuation.